SabaAskariNoghani/SPEVs-in-Smart-Parking-/README.md

 Copy
 ver 2024a
 This project is licensed under the CC 4.0 - see the LICENSE file for details.
+The work of S. Askari Noghani was supported the Italian National Recovery and Resilience Plan (NRRP) --funded by the European Union Next-GenerationEU-- Mission 4 Component 1 Investment 4.1 - Decree no. 351 of April 9, 2022 of Italian Ministry of University and Research (MUR) (project code: D93C22000850005) within the Italian National Ph.D.
+Program in Autonomous Systems (DAuSy).

 ## Citation